janniklth/ProbandApp/README.md

 ## Installation with Docker
-Preconditions: You need to have Docker installed on your machine.
+Preconditions: You need to have Docker installed and running on your machine.
 1. Clone the repository
 2. Run the following command in the root directory of the project:
 ```bash